jamen/typling-core/readme.md

 }

 foo('Hello')
-// TypeError: First parameter String should be Number
+// TypeError: 1st parameter String should be Number
 // TypeError: Return value String should be Number
 ```